johannschopplich/unlazy/docs/integrations/nuxt.md

 ### Preload Image

-Useful if the `UnLazyImage` is part of e.g. a slider and you want to preload the next image.
+Useful if the `UnLazyImage` is part of e.g. a slider, and you want to preload the next image.

 ```vue
 <template>